Calories Burned Calculator

 Every 5% fitness improvement (measured via VO2 max) = 3% calorie burn reduction

-Pro Tip: Use our adaptive burn algorithm—sync fitness milestones to auto-adjust MET values!
+→ Pro Tip: Use our adaptive algorithm to auto-adjust METs.

-Extended User Profiles: Precision Tools for Real Needs
+Extended User Profiles: Tools Tailored to Real Needs

 1. Gym Warriors: Beyond Bro-Science

-Problem: Assuming “more sweat = more burn” during weight training
+Problem: Mistaking “more sweat = more burn” in weightlifting.

 Solution: